Elehiggle/Claude3MattermostChatbot/README.md

 ## Features

 - **Responds to messages** mentioning "@chatbot" (or rather the chatbot's username) or direct messages
+- Extracts **images, PDFs and other files** from message attachments and from **URL links** in messages
-- **Extracts text content from links** shared in the messages.
-Also supports **FlareSolverr** to bypass Javascript/CAPTCHA restrictions
+- Supports **FlareSolverr** to bypass Javascript/CAPTCHA restrictions
-- Supports the **Vision API** for describing images provided as URLs within the chat message
+- Supports the **Vision API** for describing images.
+Images from PDFs will also be sent here.
 - **Gets transcripts of YouTube videos** for easy tl;dw summarizations.
 Title, description and uploader are also provided
 - Maintains context of the conversation within a thread